10 – Sweet Freedom

 As a songwriter, he has written material that wraps around his voice perfectly delivering spirited songs of substance.
 Hs solo albums are full of great Michael McDonald songs that have pleased fans of the Doobie Brothers’ Michael McDonald era.
 The many duets he has performed have been extraordinary because only the best singers in the business would dare share a microphone with the legendary voice of Michael McDonald.

 It’s always tough to compose a top 10 list of songs by an artist like Michael McDonald.
 There are so many great ones that will be missing from this list.
 However, these lists are designed for two reasons.
 One is to serve as an introduction to an artist’s material to those who may be unfamiliar with the artist’s work.
-The other is too have some fun with all the old time fans who will argue with us over our choices.
+The other is to have some fun with all the old-time fans who will argue with us over our choices.
 That’s what being a fan is all about!

 # 10 – Sweet Freedom

-We open our top 10 Michael McDonald songs lists with a soundtrack song.
+We open our top 10 Michael McDonald song lists with a soundtrack song.
 The great track “Sweet Freedom,” was released on the soundtrack to the motion picture Running Scared.
 The film starred the late Gregory Hines and comedian Billy Crystal.
 The film and soundtrack were released in 1986.
 The song “Sweet Freedom,” would become one of Michael McDonald’s biggest solo hits peaking at number seven on the Billboard Hot 100.

 # 9 – All I Need

 Michael McDonald’s song “All I Need,” was the opening track from his Blue Obsession album.
 The album was released in 2000.
 The song “All I Need,” was written by Tommy Simms and Michael McDonald.
 Tommy Simms played bass in the Bruce Springsteen band that replaced the original E Street band during Springsteen’s Human Touch tour in 1992.
-Tommy Simms also won a Grammy Award for the song “Change The World,” that he wrote for Eric Clapton in 1997.
+Tommy Simms also won a Grammy Award for the song “Change The World,” which he wrote for Eric Clapton in 1997.
 His pairing with Michael McDonald on the “All I Need,” track brought in a modern sound to the recording that was different from McDonald’s previous solo albums.

 # 8 – Matters Of The Heart